woodrutr/GraniteLedger/README.md

 If this reports an objective value, you have successfully run the model in standalone!

 The file [```main.py```](main.py) processes user options as directed by the configuration file [```run_config.toml```](src/common/run_config.toml) and builds/solves an instance of an integrated (multiple modules) or standalone (single module) model.
-Any runs initiated from the top level ```main.py``` file will initiate logging and report to output folder.
+Any runs initiated from the top level ```main.py``` file will initiate logging and write results to the Downloads location described above.
 The log file contains (currently very limited) updates on run progress, solver output, etc. The default logging level is INFO.
 That may be increased by setting the command line argument --debug when running main.py.

 It is also possible to set the option for ```default_mode``` in ```run_config.toml```.
 Then, run ```main.py``` without specifying a mode: